-Have you ever heard of a squirrel in your yard?
+Have you ever heard a barking squirrel in your yard?
 You might have.
 Squirrels are not exactly the most covert of creatures.
 They are deft, yes, but they are not quiet.
 In fact, squirrels possess quite the vocal range that helps them communicate.
-Besides the auditory communication, squirrels also make use of visual signs and signals.

 Let’s take a look at the sounds and noises made by squirrels and what they mean:

 Most of the noises that squirrels make are considered to be a variety of alarm signals.
 Squirrels send them in response to a threat and they are essential mechanisms in helping them live many years in the wild.
 The type of sound depends on the nature of the threat and the type of squirrel.
 A more detailed look at noises made by squirrels reveals the following:

 Eastern Gray Squirrel

 There are several studies on the Eastern Gray squirrel and the communication behavior it exhibits.
 This species uses six types of alarm calls.
 These are buzzes, kuks, quaas, moans, buzz-quaas, and modulated quaa-moans and quaas.

 Buzzes are buzzing noises carrying low amplitude.
 They are inaudible unless you are standing a few meters away from the squirrel.
 Kuks are broadband barks.
 They have an abrupt onset and will end just as abruptly.

 Quaas fall under a similar frequency as a Kuk but differ in terms of length with the Quaa sound being slightly longer.
 Moans are tonal calls having distinct harmonics.
 Buzz-Quaas are a compounded version of a Buzz and a Quaa alarm call and modulated Quaa-moans are broadband calls that sound similar to Quaas but have different harmonics.